surveyjs/survey-creator/packages/survey-creator-react/README.md

 Survey Creator for React is an embeddable drag-and-drop form builder for creating and editing dynamic, JSON-based forms and surveys in React applications.

 The `survey-creator-react` package provides the React rendering layer for SurveyJS Creator.
-It works with the framework-independent [`survey-creator-core`](https://github.com/surveyjs/survey-creator/tree/master/packages/survey-creator-core) package, which manages the form builder model, editor state, form-editing logic, Toolbox, Property Grid, tabs, actions, and other core behavior.
-Installing `survey-creator-react` also installs `survey-creator-core`.
+It works with the framework-independent [`survey-creator-core`](https://github.com/surveyjs/survey-creator/tree/master/packages/survey-creator-core) package, which manages the form builder model, editor state, form-editing logic, Toolbox, Property Grid, tabs, actions, and other core behavior. `survey-creator-core` is a peer dependency: npm 7 and later install it automatically; with pnpm or Yarn 1, add it explicitly.
 You configure a builder instance with `survey-creator-core` and hand it to this package's `SurveyCreatorComponent` through its `creator` prop: `<SurveyCreatorComponent creator={creator} />`.

 Use Survey Creator to build multi-page forms, surveys, quizzes, assessments, and other data-entry tools, configure conditional logic and validation, and customize the form builder UI.
-Survey Creator generates SurveyJS JSON form definitions that you can [save in your own backend](https://surveyjs.io/documentation/backend-integration) and render with [SurveyJS React Form Library](https://github.com/surveyjs/survey-library/tree/master/packages/survey-react-ui).
+Survey Creator generates SurveyJS JSON form definitions that you can [save in your own backend](https://surveyjs.io/survey-creator/documentation/integration-with-backend) and render with [SurveyJS React Form Library](https://github.com/surveyjs/survey-library/tree/master/packages/survey-react-ui).

 </div>

 [Try Survey Creator for React](https://surveyjs.io/create-free-survey)

-## Installation
+## Install

 ```sh
 npm install survey-creator-react --save
 ```

-## License Key
+## License key

 Survey Creator displays an alert banner until you activate a [purchased commercial license](https://surveyjs.io/licensing).
 Activate your key with `setLicenseKey` from `survey-core`: